CartoonishVillain/Incapacitated/README.md

 * Hunter - true or false, can players revive themselves with a (non-player) kill

+* CanBreakOrInteractWithBlocks - true or false, can players while downed break or interact with blocks

 * Slow - true or false, are incapacitated players slowed down dramatically?

 * Weakened - true or false, are incapacitated players weakened dramatically